vadimgaidai/nx-nest-microservices-template/docs/db.md

 - Auto-create service databases based on `*_DB_NAME` env vars (idempotent)
 - No tables are created - use migrations instead

-### Initialize Service Databases
+## Initialize Service Databases

 The `docker/init-db.sh` script automatically creates databases for all services by:

 1. Reading all environment variables matching `*_DB_NAME` from `.env`
-2. Creating each database if it doesn't exist (idempotent)
+2. Creating each database if it does not exist (idempotent)

 **Current databases:** `users_db`, `auth_db`